Antix5/markovmatch/readme.md

 Where 1/2 is the probability of the event.

 Every graph can me matched with something called a transition matrix (also known as adjacency matrix.
-The contrary is not always true, there exist a non injective and non surjective mapping between the class of n-noded directional connected graphs and the class of $n \times n$ matrix).
+The contrary is not always true, there exist a non injective and non surjective mapping between the class of n-noded directed graphs and the class of $n \times n$ matrix).
 The one for the markov chain just above is the following :

 $$